General Graphics Interface: History

 For GGI 2.0, KGI was split off and became its own project named The KGI Project.
 GGI 2.0 consisted of a set of libraries.
 During the 2.0 beta phase in late 1998 the license of the libraries was changed from LGPL to a MIT-style license.
 Much work was also done on the buildsystem to support more operating systems.
 It worked on FreeBSD, code for OpenBSD, NetBSD and even Microsoft Windows were there as well as some support for more hardware platforms.

 Input handling was moved into a library called libgii.
 Generic GGI code was in libgg, a sublib within libgii.
 The core graphic library, libggi, has a lightweight set of graphic primitives that was common enough to write any kind of graphic application, while higher-level API went into other libraries on top of libggi.
 These were called GGI extensions. libggi support a set of targets, most of them were Linux specific: fbdev, X, aa, vcsa, terminfo and some pseudo targets such as tile, multi, palemu and trueemu.
 The GGI extensions featured higher-level API. libggiwmh provides functionality for windowed only targets, at that time this was only X. libggimisc provided some basic stuff like vga splitline.

 GGI 2.0.2 was released in December 2002.
 The most user visible change was from the scratch re-designed X backend.
 Another noticeable change was the huge documentation improvement.
 Last, but not least, the release cycles changed.
 From this release on, there was a development and a stable tree.
 The stable tree is open for bugfixes only, the development tree got the name, following the BSD scheme, -current.

-November 2004, the last bugfix from the GGI 2.0.x stable tree was released in favour for a new GGI 2.1.x stable tree.

 GGI 2.1.x runs on many Operating Systems: GNU Hurd, Linux, *BSD, System V, Mac OS X and Microsoft Windows.
 Support for more hardware platforms has been added.
 NetBSD even created a binary package for NetBSD/Vax!
 A new GGI library on top of libgii called libgiigic has been added.
 It allows to combine user actions with events at run time.

 GGI 2.2 was released in December 2005.
 The target auto detection has been reworked and was no longer linux centric.
 GGI replaced its own integer datatypes with ANSI C99 types for more portability.
 A target for Quartz has been added.
 Mac OS X users no longer depend on X11 but still can use the X11 backend.
 The most user visible change, however, was the support for static linked in targets.

 Latest release is GGI 2.2.2, a bugfix release in the GGI 2.2.x stable series.
 It was released in January 2007.